MathieuNls/bianca/bianca.md

 ### Che by Eclipse (F$_1$-measure = 10.05%)

 Eclipse Che is part of the Eclipse IDE ttha provides development support for a wide range of programming languages such as C, C++, Java and others.
 Despite the fact that the Che project has a decent amount of defect-commits (169) and that it is in the blue cluster (dominated by Apache,) BIANCA was only able to detect 9 _risky_ commits.
 After manual analysis of the 169 defect-commits, we were not able to draw any conclusion on why we were not able to achieve better performance.
-We can only assume that Eclipse's developers are particularly careful on how they use their dependencies and the quality of their code in general.
+We can only assume that Eclipse's developers are particularly careful about how they use their dependencies and the quality of their code in general.
 Only 2% (169/7,818) of their commits introduce new defects.

 ### Annotations by Excilys (F$_1$-measure = 3.13%)